The Powers That Have Historically Ruled Over Mankind: Barons, Churches, Kings, and Citizens

 The Invisible Hand and the Ruling Powers

-Simply put, any power in power will consolidate power, and any power out-of-power will be oppressed and experience economic and political inequality.
+Any authority in power will consolidate power; any authority who loses power will be oppressed and experience economic and political inequality.
 This is ensured by human nature, which is self-interested (be it compassionate or selfish) if not ensured by culture, ethics, laws, etc.

-Thus, if we give Kings power, Kings will move toward absolute power and become tyrants and despots (see types of governments).
-If we give Churches power, they will move toward pushing out other religions and at best enforce a puritanical form of socialism.
-If we allow Barons power, they monopolize and push out other Barons.
-If we combine Church and State, we get the Holy Roman Empire, when we combine state and Barons we get mercantilism and cronyism, when we combine Baron and Citizen, we get the Gilded Age and workers rise up via trade Unions.
+Thus, if we give Kings power, Kings tend to move toward absolute power and become tyrants and despots (see types of governments).
+If we give Churches power, they tend to move toward pushing out other religions and enforcing a form of religious socialism.
+If we allow Barons power, they tend to monopolize and push out other Barons.
+When we combined Church and State, we got an entity like the Holy Roman Empire.
+When we combined a state with Barons, we got mercantilism and cronyism.
+When we combined Barons and Citizens, we got the Gilded Age and workers rose up forming Trade Unions.

 So, then.
 The Citizens alone should rule!
 Right?
 NO, not right.

-The government does well be respecting “the general will“, but following the whims of passions of the majority is often the worst answer of all.
+The government does well be respecting “the general will.”
+Following the whims of passions of the majority is often the most chaotic answer of all.

-Where a powerful King, Church, or Baron can draw from the intelligentsia (a hidden fifth power; explained below), using power or money to sway them, or use state-power to ensure order, the common-Joe-and-Jane come to consensus through emotion, not science, philosophy, and law, and this is dangerous… especially when the average citizen is suffering from economic and political inequality and has little to lose (such as in post-WWI Germany)
+Sometimes a powerful King, Church, or Baron can draw from the intelligentsia (a hidden fifth power; explained below).
+They may use power or money to sway them or use state power to ensure order.
+Having the people as a whole come to a consensus based on emotion rather than science, philosophy, or law, is dangerous.
+This is especially so when the average citizen suffers from economic and political inequality and has little to lose, as happened in in post-WWI Germany.

 When the people have too much power, and when there is no force of law or reason to guide them, we get the tyranny of the mob, gangsterism, anarchy, and general chaos driven by popular sentiment.
-This sort of popular uprising is just the sort of thing that “restarts history” and leads to feudalism, and this isn’t desired.
+This sort of popular uprising is the sort of thing that “restarts history” and leads to stepping back into feudalism.

 Mixed Governments, the Separation of Powers, and Checks and Balances

-The answer is one that has long been known, but was stated clearly by Montesquieu when discussing Rome:
+The answer has been known for a long time and was stated clearly by Montesquieu when discussing Rome:

-In other words, we must not only apply the separation of powers and checks and balances principle to our government, giving us a Monarchy-Republic-Democracy mix, and be weary of their vices despotism, plutocracy, and anarchy, we must also apply the principles to what powers officially and unofficially control that government.
+In other words, we must not only apply the separation of powers and checks and balances principle to our government, giving us a Monarchy-Republic-Democracy mix.
+We must be wary of the problems of despotism, plutocracy, and anarchy, and must also apply our principles to the authorities who officially and unofficially control that government.

-A close inspection of the United States will show we have applied this concept fairly well since the Gilded Age and Progressive era.
-When the Barons began to take over, we didn’t start another Barons’ war, we began fusing industry and state, welfare and capitalism, lobbying and governing… but, as many would suggest, what we got was at least in-part, a return of mercantilism and cronyism.
+A close inspection of the United States will show that we have applied this concept fairly consistently since the Gilded Age and Progressive era.
+When the Barons began to take over, we didn’t start another Barons’ war.
+We began fusing industry and state, welfare and capitalism, lobbying and governing.
+As many would suggest, what we saw was at least in part, the return of mercantilism and cronyism.

-I am not sure exactly what the solution looks like, but I will say, as much as one might want to separate all spirituality from state, or focus just on pure free-market capitalism, or centralize power, or only favor workers, or only favor employers, or embrace “pure democracy”, or just stick with states’ rights, they should be cautioned against any of it.
+I am not sure exactly what the solution looks like.
+As much as one might want to separate spirituality from the state, or focus just on one aspect of government (like pure free-market capitalism, centralized power, workers, employers, “pure democracy,” or states’ rights), they should be cautioned against it.

-The answer when founding the United States of America was a “mixed-Government” formed from an examination of history, reason, and debate.
-We can’t get so caught up in fighting against Kings that we forget the danger of Barons, so against Barons that we forget the danger of Kings, or so fine with Barons and Kings that we forget the importance of Churches… or so interested in any that we forget the rights of citizens…. or so in love with liberty and democracy that we need to crawl back to Barons, Churches, and Kings.
+The answer when founding the United States of America was a “mixed-Government” formed after an examination of history, reason, and debate.
+We can’t get so caught up in fighting against Kings that we forget the danger of Barons.
+We cannot guard against Barons and forget the danger of Kings.
+We cannot focus so much on Barons and Kings that we forget the importance of Churches.
+Equally, we must remember and protect the rights of citizens, but cannot be so focused on liberty and democracy that we allow either anarchy or despotism.

 As Alexander Hamilton said wisely, “Real liberty is neither found in despotism or the extremes of democracy, but in moderate governments.”
-Here we can say, no it isn’t the bourgeoisie or proletariat, the clever writer, the benevolent monarch, this religion or that one, this race or that one, this governing style or that one, this economic style or that one… it is a mix and balance filled with checks, constantly itself checked by reason, vote, debate, consensus, and critical thinking where ethics and morals matter just as much as laws and practicalities.
+We know that liberty is not to be found only in the bourgeoisie or proletariat, the clever writer, the benevolent monarch, this religion or that one, this race or that one, this governing style or that one, this economic style or that one.
+It is achieved by balance, contains limitations of power, constantly self-checks with reason, vote, debate, consensus, and critical thinking.
+Ethics and morals must carry the same weight as laws and practicalities.

-Athenian Democracy was won by overthrowing Barons and cancelling debts back in 600 B.C., America was won by overthrowing Kings and separating church and state…. but we can’t eliminate these things, one does not rid themselves of naturally occurring social systems born from the human condition!
-They occur naturally!
-These powers have and will always exist.
+Athenian Democracy was won by overthrowing Barons and canceling debts back in 600 B.C.
+America was won by overthrowing Kings and separating church and state.
+We can’t eliminate these forces.
+We cannot not rid ourselves of naturally occurring social systems arising from the human condition.
+They occur and will always exist.

-If we create a power vacuum, a power vacuum will be filled.
-Our three branches of government, higher and lower houses, different classes, public stock markets, unions, and countless other powers have done well to form and balance themselves, and we should not forget their importance in offsetting the troubles that have plagued past societies.
+If we create a power vacuum, the vacuum will be filled.
+Our three branches of government, higher and lower houses, different classes, public stock markets, unions, and countless other powers have done well to form and balance themselves.
+We should not forget their importance in offsetting the troubles that have plagued past societies.

-TIP: See our Separation of Powers Metaphor where I work this theory into a model related to the separation of powers.
+TIP: See our Separation of Powers Metaphor where I discuss the relation of this theory into a model involving the separation of powers.

-TIP: The “hidden” fifth power mentioned above is “the intelligentsia“.
-Philosphers change nations and begin and end eras, Smith, Locke, Marx, etc. A King has his CIA, NSA, FBI, Secret Service, MI-6, a Baron knows the ins-and-outs of banking, finance, and industry and has his analysts; a Church has their preachers and authors, and if any book is more well-read and followed then those of the philosophers…; all entities can use the media (including the old printing press); and the citizens have an open forum.
+TIP: The “hidden” fifth power mentioned above is “the intelligentsia.”
+Philosophers like Smith, Locke, Marx, etc. change nations and begin and end eras.
+A King has his CIA, NSA, FBI, Secret Service, MI-6.
+A Baron knows the ins-and-outs of banking, finance, and industry and has his analysts.
+A Church has its preachers and authors.
+A book like the Bible or Quran may be more well-read and followed than those of the philosophers.
+All entities can use the media (including the old printing press) to give people an open forum.
 There has rarely been a philosopher king, but there has always been King’s philosopher.